profitviews/kotlinalgotrading/install.md

 ### Git

 Open a terminal window.
-On MacOS run be `brew install git` and on Debian derivatives including Ubuntu run `sudo apt install git`.
+On MacOS run `brew install git` and on Debian derivatives including Ubuntu run `sudo apt install git`.

 ### Clone this Repo